Tom-Bom-badil/home-assistant_helios-vallox/readme.md

 ## HA Integration for Helios Pro / Vallox SE ventilation systems (pre-EasyControls / pre-2014 models with RS-485)

 This is the Home Assistant adaptation of my Python script, which has been running 24/7 in my previous home automation system since 2014 (see [here](https://github.com/Tom-Bom-badil/helios/wiki)).
+In-depth insights, how-to's, installation instructions,  adapter setup / configuration and a brief project history of the last 10 years of programming are documented in detail [on the Wiki](https://github.com/Tom-Bom-badil/home-assistant_helios-vallox/wiki).

 By default, the integration reads more than 30 common variables from the ventilation unit at regular intervals.
 It can be extended to include additional variables (e.g., for individual humidity or CO₂ sensor setups) by simply editing the configuration files - no programming is required.

-The integration also implements a writing service, which can be used for ANY writable register of the ventilation system, including plausibility checks for register IDs and values before the actual write:
+The integration also implements writing to ANY writable register in the ventilation unit, including plausibility and safety checks before the actual write.
+This can be used e.g. in your automations, in the Lovelace GUI on buttons / sliders / dropdowns, or directly from the developer tools:
 ```yaml
 action: helios_vallox_ventilation.write_value
 data:
   variable: fanspeed
   value: 5
 ```

-The integration has been tested with various RS485-LAN/Wi-Fi adapters - no soldering, no additional voltage / stepdown boards etc required.
-Simply use the screw terminals or plugin ports of your LAN/Wi-Fi adapter for the wires.
-For specific adapters, you can even remove the external power supply and use bus power.
+The integration has been tested with various RS485-LAN/Wi-Fi adapters - no soldering, no additional voltage or stepdown boards etc required.
+Simply use the screw / plugin terminals of your LAN/Wi-Fi adapter.
+For specific adapters, you can even remove the external power supply and run everything from bus power (see wiki).

-In-depth insights, how-to's, installation instructions and adapter setup/configuration can be checked out [here in the detailed Wiki](https://github.com/Tom-Bom-badil/home-assistant_helios-vallox/wiki).

 ## Compatible devices